dmulholl/ark/ivy/bundle/lib/graphite/readme.md

 A simple [Ivy][1] theme designed for generating project documentation.

-This theme will display the following attributes from the site's `config.py` file in the site header:
+This theme will display the following attributes from the site's configuration file in the site header:

 * `title`
 * `tagline`